maycon/TRECO/docs/source/quickstart.rst

 ~~~~~~~~~~~~~~~~~~~

 1. **Check authentication**: Ensure login returns a valid token
-2. **Verify endpoint**: Use a tool like Postman to test the endpoint manually
+2. **Verify endpoint**: Use a tool like curl or Postman to test the endpoint manually
 3. **Adjust timing**: Try different ``sync_mechanism`` values
 4. **Reduce threads**: Start with 5-10 threads and increase gradually